Frechmatz/cl-synthesizer/README.md

 **cl-synthesizer-midi-event:get-controller-number** event

-Returns the controller number of the MIDI event.
+Returns the controller number of a Control-Change MIDI event.

 * * *

 **cl-synthesizer-midi-event:get-controller-value** event

-Returns the controller value of the MIDI event.
+Returns the controller value of a Control-Change MIDI event.

 * * *

 **cl-synthesizer-midi-event:get-note-number** event

-Returns the note number of the MIDI event.
+Returns the note number of Note-On/Off MIDI event.

 * * *

 **cl-synthesizer-midi-event:get-velocity** event

-Returns the velocity of the MIDI event.
+Returns the velocity of a Note-On/Off MIDI event.

 #### MIDI Utilities